PabloMSanAla/fabada/README.md

 ```python
     y_recover = fabada(z,variance)
 ```
-And its done :wink:.
+And its done :wink:

 As easy as one line of code.

 The results obtained running this example would be:

 ![Image Results][image_results]